Perfectly charred grilled vegetables that are tender and full of flavor. The best summer side dish that can be ready in 20 minutes or less!

 There are plenty of ways to season grilled vegetables.
 I typically stick with the same marinade and swap out the fresh herbs based on what I have on hand or in the garden.
 The marinade is made of olive oil, balsamic vinegar, garlic powder, salt, pepper and chopped fresh herbs like basil, parsley, rosemary or thyme.

 Feel free to make it your own by adding in a dash of cayenne or a sprinkle of Italian seasoning.
-The once the veggies are done, add even more flavor by drizzling them with balsamic glaze or a homemade basil pesto.
+The once the veggies are done, add even more flavor by drizzling them with balsamic glaze, lemon tahini dressing or a homemade basil pesto.
 You can even make fajita veggies on the grill by using fajita seasoning instead.

 There are several different ways to grill vegetables.
 You can grill them in foil, on skewers, use a grill basket or place them directly on the grill.
 You can’t go wrong with any of these methods, so it’s all about what works best for you.
 They taste delicious each way!